-My dad, Dr. Ramzi Dalloul and my late mom, Saeda El Husseini Dalloul, always had a strong sense of culture.
+My late father, Dr. Ramzi Dalloul and my late mother, Saeda El Husseini Dalloul, always had a strong sense of culture.
 They began collecting art in the early 70’s, buying art they loved, made by artists they got to know intimately well, most of whom shared aesthetic, ethical, philosophical, and political views with them.
 My parents considered artists the keepers of truth and archivists of history.

 The Ramzi and Saeda Dalloul Art Foundation (DAF) is a Beirut-based visual arts institution dedicated to making modern and contemporary Arab art accessible to local and international audiences through archiving, exhibitions, education, publications, public programs, and research.
 Its aim is to preserve and disseminate its permanent collection which includes works in drawing, installation, mixed-media, painting, photography, ceramics, and sculpture.